Legal Services at Reasonable Rates

 - closing the estate as promptly and hassle-free as possible

-Trained, experienced paralegals handle many of the routine responsibilities, providing greater efficiency and saving on legal fees.
+A trained, experienced paralegal handles many of the routine responsibilities, providing greater efficiency and saving on legal fees.
 We use professional-grade estate accounting software to track deposits, expenditures, and other transactions.
 When the estate is ready to settle, we produce a detailed accounting that can be given to beneficiaries or submitted for probate court audit.

 Peace of Mind